Malcolm Wright

-Malcolm Graeme Wright (2 June 1926 - 20 December 1996) was a Sri Lankan former first-class cricketer.
+Malcolm Graeme Wright (2 June 1926 – 20 December 1996) was a Sri Lankan first-class cricketer.

 The son of Oswin Ansbert Wright, a member of an Anglo–Burgher family, he was born in British Ceylon at Kandy in June 1926.
-He later studied in England at St Catherine's College at the University of Oxford.
+He studied in England at St Catherine's College at the University of Oxford.
 While studying at Oxford, he made two appearances in first-class cricket for Oxford University in 1950, against Warwickshire and Lancashire at Oxford.
 He scored 35 runs in his two matches, with a high score of 17.

+Wright died in the Melbourne suburb of Cheltenham in December 1996, aged 70.